 For the Preschooler

 Preschoolwise talks about free playtime for your preschooler (97).
-Free playtime is a time your prechooler chooses the activity.
+Free playtime is a time your preschooler chooses the activity.
 You choose when free playtime happens, but your preschooler decides what to play with.

-Preschoolers can also do a variety of things for free playtime.
+Preschoolers can also do a variety of things during free playtime.
 They can play outside (remember to supervise), play with toys, puzzles, read books, color, etc.

 Clean-up

 No matter the age of your child, be sure he is involved in cleaning up.
 For the 12 month old, 99% of the toys are going to be cleaned up by mom.
 Sometimes it might move down to 95% (depending on how many toys are out), but don’t expect a huge help.
 Not because your child isn’t trying, but because he just isn’t as fast as you are.
 As your child gets older, you can require more.
-For example, for Brayden who is now 3 years old, he is required to clean up all of his trucks after playtime all by himself.
-I then help with the rest of the toys.
-He does the trucks alone before I start to help at all.
-Some days he cleans up all of his toys by himself when he is done.
+For example, when Brayden was 3 years old, he was required to clean up all of his trucks after playtime all by himself.
+I then helped with the rest of the toys.
+He did the trucks alone before I started to help at all.
+Some days, he cleaned up all of his toys by himself when he was done.
 For free playtime, fewer toys will be out and you might be able to require your child to clean up all of the toys.
 Teach your child that playtime is not over until the toys are cleaned up.
 Make sure you calculate cleaning time into your schedule.

-We have always cleaned up with Brayden, and he is an excellent helper.
+We always cleaned up with Brayden, and he is an excellent helper.
 He never forgets to clean up when he is done.
-Kaitlyn, 15 months, is also a good helper.
-I say, “Time to clean up!” and I then sing a clean up song.
+Kaitlyn, at 15 months, was also a good helper.
+I would say, “Time to clean up!” and I then sang a clean up song.
 Everyone does their part.

 My Examples